b-cube-ai/b-cube-ico/README.md

 ## Timeline for the entire sale (approx.)

 1. 1st 80 days: private sale
+2. BCUBE tokens minted in the Treasury
-2. Next 3 months: public sale
+3. Next 3 months: public sale
-3. Token listing on CEXes/DEXes.
+4. Token listing on CEXes/DEXes.
 Trading for general public starts.
-4. Vesting of allocated BCUBE tokens in private sale, starts from listing date.
+5. Vesting of allocated BCUBE tokens in private sale, starts from listing date.
 Tokens are locked until this date.
-5. First slot of BCUBE tokens of private sale investors are unlocked after 1 month of listing
+6. First slot of BCUBE tokens of private sale investors are unlocked after 1 month of listing
-6. First slot of team, advisors are unlocked after 6 months of listing
+7. First slot of team, advisors are unlocked after 6 months of listing

 ## Running the tests